nikkeyl/portfolio/README.md

 - 🏭 [Illicit](https://github.com/nikkeyl/Illicit).
 Build for front-end based on gulp and webpack
 - 📚 [RRC](https://github.com/nikkeyl/RRC).
 Library of repetitive reusable components
 - 📦 [devpack](https://github.com/nikkeyl/devpack).
 Rapid deployment of the environment
 - 🌐 [nikkeyl](https://nikkeyl.github.io/nikkeyl).
-This is not just a portfolio site, it is a collection of best practices from Front-End development
+This is not just a portfolio site, it is a collection of best practices from the world of Front-End development.

 ## Languages and tools